How to fix a CMOS checksum error

 Reboot the computer.
-If error still occurs after rebooting the computer enter CMOS setup and check all values, this includes verifying the time and date are correct.
-Once everything has been verified and changed, make sure you save settings and then exit CMOS setup.
+If the error still occurs after rebooting the computer, enter CMOS setup and check all values.
+Also, verify the date and time are correct.
+Once everything is verified and changed, make sure you save settings and then exit the CMOS setup.

-Tip: If this issue continues to occur after you turn off your computer, the CMOS battery may be failing or already bad.
-Before considering replacing the CMOS battery try leaving your computer on for several days.
-Sometimes leaving the computer can re-charge the battery.
+If the issue continues to occur after you turn off your computer, the CMOS battery may be failing or already bad.
+Before replacing the CMOS battery, try leaving your computer on for several days, sometimes leaving the computer on can re-charge the battery.

 Computer improperly turned off

-If the CMOS values have become corrupted enter the correct values in CMOS setup and then save and exit CMOS setup to resolve your issues.
+If the CMOS values are corrupt, enter the correct values in CMOS setup, and then save and exit the CMOS setup to resolve your issues.

 BIOS update recently performed

-If a BIOS update has been run on the computer the values stored in CMOS may have been reset.
-Enter CMOS setup re-enter all values and then save and exit CMOS setup.
+If a BIOS update was run on the computer, the values stored in CMOS are reset.
+Enter CMOS setup, re-enter all values, and then save and exit the CMOS setup.

 If you cannot enter the CMOS setup, or the computer no longer keeps its BIOS values, the BIOS update may be corrupt.
 In this case, we recommend updating the BIOS again or reverting to an earlier version.